yfbsei/discord-self-AI-bot/README.md

 ### Critical Security Notes
 - **🚨 Discord Token**: Provides full access to your Discord account - never share it
 - **🛡️ Account Safety**: Consider using a dedicated Discord account for bot operations
-- **🔐 API Keys**: Keep your Hugging Face API key secure and don't commit to version control
+- **🔐 API Keys**: Keep both Together AI and OpenRouter API keys secure and don't commit to version control
 - **📁 Environment Files**: The `.env` file is automatically ignored by git for security

 ### Best Practices